SuneelxIITH/Intro-to-UAV/Assignment9/README.md

 # Assignment 9

-# 3D Printing UGV CHassis
+# 3D Printing UGV Chassis

 I have designed a new chassis model for casing all my components including Magnetometer, Camera, Gyroscope, Power Storage, ESP32 and also compatible for Central navigation system